SohamMody/nycsecondavesubway/README.md

-# Impact Assessment after opening of 2nd Avenue Subway in NYC on taxis
+# Impact Assessment of opening of 2nd Avenue Subway in NYC on taxis

 This is an updated version of the work we did for the [December 2018 Hackathon at CUSP](https://github.com/CUSPhack/December2018Hacks).
 This project has been done by Max Brueckner-Humphreys, Devashish Khulbe, Pablo Mandiola and Soham Mody.